zpalexander/interview-questions/README.md

 Unfortunately, Professor Boolean's minions are a bit disorganized.
 There may be times when more than one minion is monitoring at once!
 Thankfully, the minions are at least organized enough to clock their hours.

-Write a function that takes a list of pairs `[start, end]` and returns the total number of hours that Frankenzombie was monitored.
+Write a function that takes a list of minion timesheets `[start, end]` and returns the total number of hours that Frankenzombie was monitored.
 All values `start` and `end` are greater than zero and no greater than 2^30-1. `end` will always be greater than `start`.

 [See the answer](solutions/logic/frankenzombie.js)